 Last checked for updates: 11/28/2014

-Fall fees for Hailstone: Day use is $10.00 per car , $5 per car for Utah Seniors 62 years and older.
-Annual passes are available. $25 for camping with power and water ($28 on holiday weekends), $20 for tent sites (no hookups)($22 on holiday weekends), $16 for hike-in sites (no hookups).
-Cabin rentals are $65/night during the week and $80 on the weekends (dogs are NOT allowed at the cabins).
-McHenry D campground (tents) is closed but tenters may camp in any of the open campgrounds at a site with a tent pad.
+Fall fees for Hailstone: Day use is $7.00 per car , $4 per car for Utah Seniors 62 years and older.
+Annual passes are available. $25 for camping with power and water ($28 on holiday weekends), $20 for tent sites (no hookups).
+Dry camping is available in the marina parking lot for $16 a night, and the Marina restroom with remain open.
+Cabins and Camp Services are now closed.
+McHenry campgrounds (tents) are closed but tenters may camp in any of the open campgrounds at a site with a tent pad.
 Dump station is available at no additional fee.
 The fish cleaning station is closed.
 The main marina lease docks are closed.
-Courtesy docks have been removed but the wedge dock still remains in at the main ramp and PWC ramp.
-The wedge docks are in.
+Courtesy docks have been removed but the wedge dock still remains in at the main ramp.
 Use caution while boating as the terrain may change daily.
 A waiting list is in place for season wet slips and dry storage (see link below).
 The Event Center is perfect for weddings and receptions ($750 for the day).
 Call to check for availability and to schedule a tour.
 We are now accepting dates for 2015.
 Dogs allowed where permitted and must be on a 6' leash (or shorter) at all times.
 Dogs are not allowed along the public beach area (below the grassy areas by the cabanas and pavilions) or in or around the cabins.
-The Marina Store's fall hours are 8:00AM-6:00PM.

 ROCK CLIFF AREA:

 ROSS CREEK AREA:

 Ross Creek trailhead will remain open without any winter maintenance, therefore no fees are necessary at this time.
 Happy Holidays!
 Non-motorized use only on the trail.
-Day use is $7.00 per car, $5.00 for Utah Seniors 62 years and older.
 Please remember to keep your dog leashed at all times and pick up after them.
 This is especially important as coyotes have been seen in the area.

 Go here for a live video feed of the main ramp: http://www.livelakeview.com/